Tag: Prisoner Rights

 People in prison have a right to personal hygiene.

-Do You Have a Right to Medical Confidentiality in Prison?
+Do You Have to Get a Mental Health Screening When You Go to Prison?